joarreola/ETAMessages/README.md

     - Start and Stop upload activity indicator in upload().
     - Add fetchActivity support.
     - Remove print lines.
+    - Convert CloudAdapter to a Container View.
+Move in fetch and upload activity and labels.

   - Uploading.swift - New
   	Manage mobile mode behavior, with localUser and single packet